mikestefanello/pagoda/README.md

 ### File configuration

 To make things easier and less repetitive, parameters given to the _template renderer_ must not include the `templates` directory or the template file extensions.
-These are stored as constants within the `config` package.
-If your project has a need to change either of these, simply adjust the `TemplateDir` and `TemplateExt` constants.
+The file extension is stored as a constant (`TemplateExt`) within the `config` package.

 ## Funcmap